Rungnar/StickXSwap/README.md

 Lightweight Windows input utility that swaps the X-axis of both analog sticks on an Xbox-compatible (XInput) controller in real time using virtual controller emulation via ViGEmBus.
 It runs in the system tray and supports toggle switching with hotkey and on-screen status indicator.
 Ideal for first-person games that lack a Legacy / "goofy" stick option (such as Bethesda titles).

 The physical controller should be plugged in before launching StickXSwap.
+Supports XInput-compatible controllers only.

 ---